+ What is Financial Therapy/Financial Wellness Coaching?

 + What are your qualifications and training?

-I have a Masters degree in Social Work from Hunter College (CUNY) and a certification in Financial Social Work from CFSW.
+I have a Masters degree in Social Work from Hunter College (CUNY) and a certification in Financial Social Work (CFSW).
+I am a Licensed Clinical Social Worker (LCSW).
 Additionally, I completed a Post-Masters Certificate in Advanced Clinical Practice from New York University and attended coaching training program at CoachU.
 In terms of experience, I founded and led a national non-profit financial wellness program for over a decade, and have worked with people privately since 2006.
 I speak, write, and consult all over the country.

 + Will my insurance cover this?